Amanak421/LaserGate/README.md

 # LaserGate
 Desktop app for project LaserGate.
-This app function as display for results from laser gates.
-Connection is possible throught serial port.
-It function in two diffenrent modes.
+This app functions as a display for results from laser gates.
+Connection is possible through a serial port.
+It can function in two different modes.
+The first mode just shows time and after an object crosses the second laser, velocity is shown.
+Letter mode allows you to generate random velocity, that moving object must-have.
+It can be used for games such as throwing a ball.
+After the second laser is crossed app show actuall velocity and calculate the difference.
+The goal is to have the smallest difference possible.